 DAY 33: Livingstone to Chobe National Park (Botswana) (B / L / D)

 To-day the group will leave Zambia and cross the border into Botswana at Kazangula Ferry.
 Once border formalities have been completed the tour will continue to the town of Kasane, situated on the banks of the Chobe River which forms a border between Botswana and Namibia and Zambia and is the main water source to the Chobe National Park.
 After lunch there is time to relax before leaving for the Chobe National Park Overnight Mobile Excursion - an overnight experience in the wilds of the Chobe National Park.
 Chobe is one of Botswana's premier game parks, well known for its large herds of elephant.
 The afternoon will be spent in search of wildlife while game driving to the camp within the park where the evening will be spent surrounded by the night-time noises of the local wildlife.
 It may be possible to see the rare Sable and Roan Antelope with its majestic backward slanting horns, or keep a count of the Lilac Breasted Rollers that swoop by.
-After the night in the bushy the group will head out early to continue the search for wildlife before packing up the camp and heading back to Kasane.
+After the night in the bush the group will head out early to continue the search for wildlife before packing up the camp and heading back to Kasane.

 Included Activity: Chobe National Park Overnight Mobile Excursion

 This land-locked country is situated in the southern part of Africa, between the mighty Zambezi and Limpopo Rivers.
 The word Zimbabwe is believed to have two meanings: 1) it is believed the word Zimbabwe is derived from dzimba-dza-mabwe, which means "large house of stone" in the Shona (Karanga Dialect) language.
 2) it is also believed to be derived from the word dzimba-hwe which means "venerated houses" in the Zezuru dialect of Shona.